 This remarkable history, its people, culture and stunning scenery, have made Cuba and Central America a must-do destination.

 Today we take a morning flight to Hermosillo in northern Mexico.
-After completing immigration formalities, we will board our coach for the 3 hour drive to Ciudad Obregon.
+After completing immigration formalities, will be met by our local English-speaking guide and board our coach for the 4-hour drive to Ciudad Obregon.
+Dinner at hotel

-The valleys of the Yaqui and Mayo rivers provide some of the most highly productive agricultural areas of Mexico.
-We will visit some of these farms on the way to El Fuerte.
+Today we visit The Board of Agricultural Research and Experimentation of the State of Sonora (PIEAES) at Obregon.
+The Yaqui and Mayo rivers provide some of the most highly productive agricultural areas of Mexico.
+We will visit some of these farms on the way to El Fuerte, a beautiful colonial town.
+If time permits, we will enjoy a guided walk around the cobblestone streets with a visit to the colonial church, the town hall and the market.

-Early start as we catch the famous El Chepe train through the spectacular Copper Canyon.
+In the morning, transfer to the train station to board the famous El Chepe train through the spectacular Copper Canyon.
+The train leaves El Fuerte at 8:30 am.
+Enjoy the most interesting part of the journey on the train to cross several bridges and tunnels that adorn the breathtaking view that the Sierra Madre offers.
 We will break our journey at Divisadero to take full advantage of the scenery.
 On arrival at Divisadero, it is just a short walk to our hotel with a wonderful view of the canyon.
+After, lunch, enjoy a guided walking tour of the Canyon rim.

-Morning flight to Mexico City.
+Morning flight to Mexico City, then a guided walking tour around the Mexico City historical centre.
 When the Aztec war god commanded his people to build their capital wherever they saw an eagle roosted on a cactus gripping a snake in its beak, he really didn’t think that very bird would be sighted in the middle of a huge swamp.
 But six centuries and 20 million inhabitants later, Mexico City is now one of the largest and most populous cities the world has ever known.

 Transfer to the airport for the short flight to Havana.
 Afternoon orientation tour of Havana.

 In this historic seaport, classic American cars clatter along streets lined with Spanish architecture – all pulsating with African and Caribbean rhythms.
 Old Havana’s baroque facades, massive-columned palaces, and lush patios reflect Cuba’s colonial past.
-A free day to do your own exploration of this intriguing World Heritage listed city.
+A free day to do your own exploration of this intriguing World Heritage listed city with a guide available to organise optional activities if required.

 The symbol of the city is the clay pot or tinajón and clay pots are everywhere.
 Local legend has it that if you drink water from a girl’s personal tinajón, you will fall in love with the girl and never leave her – maybe the fellas on this tour only need a one-way air ticket?